BookStack Directory

 Curate your what-to-read-feed from this list of 100+ quality BookStacks

-regularly posting about books and literature not written by the Substack author
+regularly posting about books and literature not written by the Substack author;1

-I’ve included a best-of selection of some newsletters by personalities who have built large audience and are making a living off selling their reading guides, premium podcasts, in-depth guided read alongs, etc. But most of these newsletters rarely if ever promote any kind of affiliated business or product upsell.
-What you see is what you get and you’ll get good free content—so that you can find and pay willingly for full access to your favorites, keeping these writers inspired.
+I’ve included a best-of selection of some newsletters by personalities who have built large audience and are making a living off selling content like reading guides, premium podcasts, in-depth guided read alongs, etc. But most of the newsletters on this list rarely if ever try to upsell.
+Please subscribe generously when you find your favorites to keep these writers inspired.

 Final thoughts